Teijin Aramid

 Teijin Aramid, formerly known as Teijin Twaron, is a company in The Netherlands that produces various high-strength fibers for industrial purposes, most notably their para-aramid, Twaron.
 Twaron finds applications in numerous markets, such as automotive (tires, hoses, belts), aerospace, civil engineering, construction, leisure goods (e.g. boats), protective clothing (bullet-, fire- and cut-resistant clothing), optical fiber cables, friction and sealing materials and more.
 The company has been part of the Japanese Teijin Group since 2000, prior to this they were a division of Akzo Nobel, division Industrial Fibers.

-Next to Twaron, the company markets Technora, Endumax and Teijinconex as well.
+Next to Twaron, the company markets Technora, Teijinconex as well.

 History

 Twaron is a heat-resistant and strong synthetic fiber, developed in early 1970s by the Dutch company AKZO, division Enka, later Akzo Nobel Industrial Fibers.
 The research name of the aramid was originally Fiber X, but soon called Arenka.

-In 1973 Akzo decided to use sulphuric acid (H2SO4) as a solvent for spinning.
+In 1973, Akzo decided to use sulphuric acid (H2SO4) as a solvent for spinning.

-In 1976 a pilot plant was built.
+In 1976, a pilot plant was built.

-In 1982 the name Twaron was introduced.
+In 1982, the name Twaron was introduced.

-In 1985 commercial production was started on 3 locations and 9 plants.
+In 1985, commercial production was started on 3 locations and 9 plants.

-In 1989 the aramid business of AKZO became an independent Business Unit called Twaron BV.
+In 1989, the aramid business of AKZO became an independent Business Unit called Twaron BV.